PedroGFonseca/donation_management_with_podio/documentation/decisions/relationship_authority_decision.md

 ### Consistency Enforcement
 - Non-authoritative fields will be removed from apps entirely (since Podio lacks read-only field functionality)
-- Replaced with calculation fields that display relationship information in read-only format (see "Calculation Fields for Bidirectional Relationship Display" decision document)
+- Replaced with calculation fields that display relationship information in read-only format (see [Calculation Fields for Bidirectional Relationship Display](calculation_fields_decision.md) decision document)
 - User interfaces and training must clearly direct users to the authoritative side for relationship management
 - Relationship queries should use only the authoritative field